dcos/dcos-docs/1.10/networking/virtual-networks/cni-plugins.md

 ## Using the [Docker Containerizer](/docs/1.10/deploying-services/containerizers/docker-containerizer/)

-Add the `network.name` and `network.mode` parameters to your service definition. `name` must match the `name` parameter of the configuration file in the previous step.
+Add the `networks.name` and `networks.mode` parameters to your service definition. `name` must match the `name` parameter of the configuration file in the previous step.
 In our current example, it is `dcos`.

 ```
 "networks": [